TOP Go to the main content section

 Post date:2026-05-19

 Even as early summer begins, the flower season is not yet over.
 This May, in several parks and green spaces in Shilin District, large swaths of lush, iris-like plants can still be seen growing along the edges of wooded areas.
-Shilin Lanya (No. 1) Park and Shilin Green No. 206 are currently in especially full bloom, waiting for visitors to come and enjoy them.
+The flowers in Shilin Lanya (No. 1) Park and Shilin Green No. 206 are currently in peak bloom, inviting visitors to come and enjoy them.

 A Dreamy Purple-and-White Carpet —Brazilian Iris B